ri23/genewalk_paper/README.md

 GW with random walks only starting in the genes and direct GO annotations.
 Test to see if it lowers run time / maintains good results.
 NB: with normal null distribution, so no speed up in that part of code.
 ### 10. REV10_269
 GW with REV6, REV9 and REV2 implemented.
+### 11. REV11LINF
+GW with long random walk lengths of 1000 steps and N_iteration=1.
+This version approximates a network representation learning algorithm through spectral decomposition (matrix factorization) as it is mathematically equivalent to DeepWalk with infinite walk lengths.